ijklim/api/README.md

 * More api end points can be added to array `KEY_TYPES` in `models\api.php`.
 * The `Access-Control-Allow-Origin` setting in `index.php` controls which domain can access the api.

+# Testing

+* Test scripts are in the `tests` folder
+* A sample shell script `tests/testPhpUnit.sh` is included for reference
+* More command-line options can be found at https://phpunit.readthedocs.io/en/9.3/textui.html